 STUDENT PREPARATION: N/A

-SUITABLE FOR 1ST YEAR STUDENTS: No.
+SUITABLE FOR 1ST YEAR STUDENTS: Yes.

 UNIQUE TRAINING OFFERED IN THIS COURSE: The students learn to approach topics from first principles.
 They also learn how to be very interactive, and defend their points of view.
 There is no overlap with any course at Einstein